 - The number of years after the birth of the named son that the father lives is given (eight hundred years).

-- There’s a note whether the father had other sons and/or daughters (yes).
+- There’s a note whether the father had other sons and/or daughters (they all did).

 - The total number of years the father lived is given (930).